remmius/gst-metadata-via-rtp/README.md

 # Gstreamer plugins to send meta-data with RTP

-This projects contains two GStreamer-plugins (meta2rtp and metahandle) to enable a transport of meta-data over the network using RTP.
+This project contains two GStreamer-plugins (meta2rtp and metahandle) to enable the transport of meta-data over the network using RTP.
 If the metadata are not added to the RTP-header, they are not included in the RTP-package and are therefore lost on sending the data.
 Therefore the plugin (meta2rtp) transforms specific meta-data attached to a buffer to the RTP-header and vice versa.
-The purpose of the second plugin (metahandle) is to add the meta-data to the frame in gstreamer and to overlay it on the reciever side.
+The purpose of the second plugin (metahandle) is to add the meta-data to the frame in gstreamer-environment and to overlay it on the reciever side.
 Therefore the second plugin mainly a demonstration tool, which should be extended/adapted for one's usecase.
 Same is valid for the meta-data.
 Currently it is a bounding-box based on gstvideometa with some modifications to be passed through "rtph264depay".
-This meta-data transportation could be helpful e.g. in case the reciever is displaying the annotate video and performing some video-analysis/CV and therefore benefits from unmodified videodata.
+This meta-data transportation could be helpful e.g. in case the reciever is displaying the annotate video and performing some video-analysis/CV and therefore benefits from recieving unmodified videodata.
 Main benefit of this approach is that the meta-data and video-data do not need to be resyncronised again on the reciever side.
-So far this has only been tested with the state pipelines below using h264-data, but should not be limited too.
+So far this has only been tested with the state pipelines below using h264-data, but should not be limited to it.
 Modifications of the pads might be neccessary.

 ## Usage
 Either use the docker file to run the example pipelines, or install the neccessary files (see docker-file for list of pacakges) and use the meson-build process of the GStreamer template repository.

-### Test on Ubuntu 20.04
+### With plain Ubuntu 20.04
 Checkout this repo and go to its base-directory.

 Configure and build all examples (application and plugins) as such: